benroeder/blkmagicaudioissue/README.md

 # blkmagicaudioissue

-why does this drop frames at 24fps and not 25fps
+why does this drop frames at 24fps and its does happen for 25fps but takes > 106 mins (1 hours and 46 minutes )